-Satisfying and comforting Indian inspired vegetarian dish packed with protein and full of flavor thanks to warm spices.
+Satisfying and comforting this Indian inspired slow cooker vegetable curry dish is packed with protein and full of flavor thanks to warm spices.

 Slow Cooker Vegetable Curry with Chickpeas is the perfect hands-off recipe for a busy week night.
 Warm, comforting and jam-packed with nutrients, it works well with just about any vegetables you have on hand.
 In fact, we rarely make it with the same ingredients twice for that very reason!

 Credit must be given where credit is due – the inspiration for this recipe comes from my friend Jamie, a fellow Michigan food blogger, who shared this recipe on Thrifty Veggie Mama.

 The reason I fell in love with this recipe is because of its versatility.
 Sweet potatoes can easily be swapped for butternut squash or white potatoes.
 Cauliflower can be substituted with green beans.
 Red peppers can be replaced with diced tomatoes.

 Let the season and your produce drawer inspire you.